bcmohr/my-tg-bot-template/README.md

 ### Usage

-1. Ensure your `.bat` files are in the same directory as the script.
-These files should be named in a way that describes their function, e.g., `TvOnly_4k.bat`,.
-Start the bot by running the script:
+1. Start the bot by running the script:

 ```
 python telegram_display_bot.py
 ```

-3. Interact with the bot via the supported commands in a Telegram chat.
+2. Interact with the bot via the supported commands in a Telegram chat.

 ## Security

 This bot is configured to respond only to commands from a specified Telegram user ID, set through the environment variable `TELEGRAM_ALLOWED_ID`.
 Ensure this ID and access to your Telegram account is kept secure and not shared with unauthorized individuals.
-Ensure access to the local machine is restricted similarly.
+Ensure access to all other related hardware is managed as

 ## Logging